tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 Bolded statement is completely false.

 EasyPrivacy is the filter list which prevents logging in on Capital One 360.
-The normal course of action is to report the problem to [EasyPrivacy maintainers](https://forums.lanik.us/viewforum.php?f=64), or to disable that filter list.
+The normal course of action is to report the problem to [EasyPrivacy maintainers](https://forums.lanik.us/viewforum.php?f=64), and/or to disable that filter list.
 Once it is disabled, you can log in on Capitol One 360.

 Adblock Plus + EasyPrivacy also breaks logging in in Capital One 360.